HIV & AIDS Update: New Treatments, Easier Options

 The recommended dosage for Descovy is one tablet taken once daily with or without food.
 To adequately treat HIV, Descovy must be taken together with other HIV-1 medicines.

 The most common side effect, occurring in greater than 10% of patients (10 of every 100 patients) is an upset stomach (nausea).

 Genvoya (cobicistat, elvitegravir, emtricitabine, tenofovir alafenamide)

-Genvoya is an updated version of Stribild, and can be used as a complete HIV regimen for patients 12 years and older and weighing at least 35 kilograms (77 lbs) who are treatment-naïve (no antiretroviral treatment history) or virally suppressed (along with other criteria).
+Genvoya is an updated TAF version of Stribild, and can be used as a complete HIV regimen for patients 12 years and older and weighing at least 25 kilograms (55 lbs) who are treatment-naïve (no antiretroviral treatment history) or virally suppressed (along with other criteria).

 Genvoya is a fixed-dose combination tablet that contains 3 ART classes:

 Genvoya: Facts to Know

-Besides being a once-a-day pill, a major advantage of Genvoya is that it can be used in patients with moderately reduced kidney function (creatinine clearance [CrCl] of 30 or higher).
-In contrast, Stribild, which contains TDF, should generally only be used in patients with CrCl of 70 or higher.
-Drug interactions with most HIV treatments, including Genvoya, are common and should be screened for on a regular basis.
+Besides being a single, once-a-day pill, a major advantage of Genvoya is that it can be used in patients with moderately reduced kidney function (creatinine clearance [CrCl] of 30 or higher).
+In contrast, Stribild, which contains TDF, should generally only be used in patients 12 years and older, with CrCl of 70 or higher and weighing at least 35 kg (77 lb).

-- Patients 12 years and older who have not received anti-HIV-1 medicines in the past (treatment-naive) and who have no more than 100,000 copies/mL of HIV-1 RNA in their blood (HIV viral load).
+- In patients who weigh 35 kg (77lb) or more, who have not received HIV medicines in the past (treatment-naive), and who have no more than 100,000 copies/mL of HIV-1 RNA in their blood (HIV viral load).

 - To replace current HIV-1 medicines in people who have been on the same drug regimen for at least 6 months, and who have an amount of HIV-1 in their blood that is less than 50 copies/mL, and have never failed past HIV-1 treatment.